kristallzero/TODO-realizations/README.md

 # My first node.js project: Simple TODO
-This project was written without express js, only http and fs modules.
+This project was written without express js, only HTTP and fs modules.

-This is the first realizaton of the synced TODO list — Simple TODO
+This is the first realization of the synced TODO list — Simple TODO

 # Features
-- Every task will be save on the server side, every registered device can see this task
+- Every task will be saved on the server-side, every registered device can see this task
-- First time user needs to register or sign in to the system(All users and their passwords save in the json file)
+- First time user needs to register or sign in to the system(All users and their passwords saved in the JSON file)
-- Then all tasks cound be able to edit/delete/mark as done
+- Then all tasks could be able to edit/delete/mark as done
-- To update TODO list, press Update button
+- To update the TODO list, press the Update button

 # Starting up
 - `npm install` - install all dependencies